 Making hiring decisions without conducting a background investigation leaves you vulnerable to thefts, business disruption and loss of reputation.

-Sign in or register here to access discounted background investigation products through our Risk Solutions Partner, IntelliCorp.
+You may wish to read more about discounted background investigation products through our Risk Solutions Partner, IntelliCorp here.

 This material is provided for informational purposes only and does not provide any coverage or guarantee loss prevention.
 The examples in this material are provided as hypothetical and for illustration purposes only.
 The Hanover Insurance Company and its affiliates and subsidiaries (“The Hanover”) specifically disclaim any warranty or representation that acceptance of any recommendations contained herein will make any premises, or operation safe or in compliance with any law or regulation.
 By providing this information to you, The Hanover does not assume (and specifically disclaims) any duty, undertaking or responsibility to you.
 The decision to accept or implement any recommendation(s) or advice contained in this material must be made by you.